 However, those who are prudent in their spending and have been saving up for a home purchase are likely to have a buffer; they can typically weather any upward shift in mortgage costs.

-As we’ve seen, it’s challenging to conclude how rising interest rates will affect the property market.
+As we’ve seen, it’s challenging to conclude how rising interest rates will affect the real estate market.
 There are so many factors and scenarios that can lead to a positive or adverse situation.